paulsuh/pytest-scenario-files/docs/source/about.rst

 many of them, and also which group of values corresponds to which test id.
 The file structure uses a dict to keep the test case id’s, fixture names, and data values together in a way that is easier on the human brain.

+Loading the native Responses save files wasn't too hard.
+The worst part was figuring out how to specify the file to be loaded, and fixing up the tests so that they covered the cases.

 ----